 The parallel between tinkerer and engineer points to a common framework to unite them.
 Wagner further proposed an analogy between the genotype space for a biological system and the design space for a technological system.
 These spaces contain all the possible networks in the corresponding systems.
 In biology, many attempts have been made to search for solutions of common functional problems such as adaptation, oscillation and cell polarization [24].
 Similar studies were performed in the context of circuit design, where a set of logic gates was evolved via rewiring in order to perform a predefined computational task [25][26].
 These studies suggested that in both kinds of systems, the solution networks are close together in the genotype/design space.
 As each solution in genotype/design has multiple neighbors, robustness of a solution to mutation facilitate the evolvability of these systems [27][28].
 Indeed, it has been demonstrated that electronic circuits can be evolved to fulfill a fluctuating evolutionary goal [25].
 Similarly, metabolic networks of bacteria living in multiple habitats are evolved to decompose multiple food sources [29][30].
 Both of these networks show a level of modular organization.
 While both biological and technological networks are shaped by similar underlying design objectives that impose further constraints to the solutions, there is no way to optimize all objectives and thus tradeoffs are unavoidable in both biological and technological systems.
 This is essentially the conventional wisdom – there’s no free lunch [31][32].

 Despite the similarity, tinkerers and engineers take different views in balancing different constraints and tradeoffs.
 Their optimal choices are exhibited the topology of their corresponding networks.
 Taking software engineering as an example, software engineers tend to reuse certain code.
 However, the robustness of software will be reduced if a piece of code is highly called by many different processes.
 Analysis of the evolution of a canonical software system, the Linux kernel, revealed that the rate of evolution of functions (routines) is distributed in a bimodal fashion and thus a significant fashion of functions are updated often [33].
 Therefore, unlike biological systems in which the majority of components are rather conserved and thus prefer a more independent organization to maintain robustness, software engineers pay the price of reusability and robustness by constantly tweaking the system.
 Indeed, further analysis of the underlying network of Linux kernel, the so-called call graph, showed that more central components at the call graph require more fine-tuning.
-In other words, unlike biological networks whose hubs tend to evolve slowly because of the number of constraints, software system is very similar to a roadway system; bottlenecks like George Washington Bridge require more upgrade and more construction.
+In other words, unlike biological networks whose hubs tend to evolve slowly because of the number of constraints, software system is very similar to a roadway system; bottlenecks like George Washington Bridge require more upgrade and more construction.[[connectiviity vs use]]

 Comparison in terms of mathematical approaches